opsi-org/shim-review/README.md

 ### What's the justification that this really does need to be signed for the whole world to be able to boot it?
 *******************************************************************************

 opsi is used to deploy operating systems on a large amount of devices.
-It would be a disadvantage to manually deploy a key on all SecureBoot enabled machines, especially when a customer has a couple hundreds or even more than throusand machines.
+It would be a disadvantage to manually deploy a key on all SecureBoot enabled machines, especially when a customer has a couple hundred or even more than thousand machines.
 Therefore we request a signed SHIM to further sign the rets of our deployment with our key, which is included in the shim, to ease the deployment process.

 *******************************************************************************
 ### Why are you unable to reuse shim from another distro that is already signed?